-Certain blood pressure drugs slow dementia deteriorationJuly 25th, 2013 in Alzheimer's disease & dementia /
+Certain blood pressure drugs slow dementia deteriorationJuly 25, 2013 in Medicine & Health / Alzheimer's disease & dementia

 A class of drug, called ACE inhibitors, which are used to lower blood pressure, slow the rate of cognitive decline typical of dementia, suggests research published in the online journal BMJ Open.

 Furthermore, these drugs may even boost brain power, the research indicates.

 Eighty five of the patients were already taking ACE inhibitors; the rest were not.

 The researchers also assessed the impact of ACE inhibitors on the brain power of 30 patients newly prescribed these drugs, during their first six months of treatment.
 The average age of all the participants was 77.